aasisdhakal/blood-bank/README.md

 - Clone the repo :**git clone github.com/oasis001/Vacker360_Task_1.git**

+- Make sure that the composer installed on your machine.
+After That:**composer install** To install packages

 - Edit the .env file

 - Generate Keys:**php artisan key:generate**

-- Set Environment Variable:**cp .env example .env**,the change the environment variables to match your settings
+- Set Environment Variable:**.env example .env**,the change the environment variables to match your settings

 - Run migration:**php artisan migrate**

+- For Fake Data: **php artisan db:seed**

 - Jump with joy

 ## Folder Structure

-- /controller is where application logic is
+- /controllers is where application logic is

+- /filters is to filter data

+- /Requests for validating requests

+- /Resources is for Filtering data

 - /public contain all the assets